-Israel is now 19th in the list of countries worldwide for the number of coronavirus tests (57,731) per million people, well above the UK in 36th place with just 38,040.
+Israel is now 21st in the list of countries worldwide for the number of coronavirus tests (160,635) per million people, seven places below the UK with 198,205.

-Israel has fallen to 40th in the list of cases of coronavirus per million people (1,924). compared to the UK in 18th (3,592), but only 48th in the list of deaths per million people (31 per million) compared to the UK in 6th place with 511 deaths per million: a testament to the heroes of Magen David Adom and all those involved in the Israeli health system.
+Following the recent spike, Israel has risen to 24th in the list of cases of coronavirus per million people (5,728). compared to the UK in 37th (4,350), but remains 68th in the list of deaths per million people (44 per million) compared to the UK in 4th place with 667 deaths per million: a testament to the heroes of Magen David Adom and all those involved in the Israeli health system.

 What about life in the disputed territories?

 Cooperation between Israel and the Palestinian Authority has been described as "excellent" by the United Nations.
-The West Bank and Gaza have slipped to 152nd in the number of cases per million people and 159th for the number of deaths, much better than Israel.
-As it is clear that they have largely escaped the pandemic, they have remained stable in 92nd place for the number of tests per million people.
+The disputed territories commonly known as the West Bank and Gaza remain 80th in the number of cases per million people and have risen slightly to 115th for the number of deaths per million; still much better than Israel.
+As the number of cases begins to rise, they have are now 93rd place for the number of tests per million people.

 Of course, it is not all good news.
 Tens of thousands of Palestinians usually work in Israel, but many have lost jobs due to the economic downturn while others fear transmitting coronavirus to their families and neighbours when they return to the West Bank.